Google reverses decision to delete British newspaper links

-Google Inc on Thursday reversed its decision to remove several links to stories in Britain's Guardian newspaper, underscoring the difficulty the search engine is having implementing Europe's "right to be forgotten" ruling.
+Google Inc (GOOGL.O) (GOOG.O) on Thursday reversed its decision to remove several links to stories in Britain's Guardian newspaper, underscoring the difficulty the search engine is having implementing Europe's "right to be forgotten" ruling.

 The Guardian protested the removal of its stories describing how a soccer referee lied about reversing a penalty decision.
 It was unclear who asked Google to remove the stories.